-WP2: Environmental fluctuations and life history evolution - empirical exploration WP2 will empirically assess the relative role of seasonal and stochastic fluctuations in resource availability as factors shaping life history trait evolution (particularly body size, litter size, generation time, and lifespan) in iteroparous organisms.
+WP2: Environmental fluctuations and life history evolution - empirical exploration.
+WP2 will empirically assess the relative role of seasonal and stochastic fluctuations in resource availability as factors shaping life history trait evolution (particularly body size, litter size, generation time, and lifespan) in iteroparous organisms.
 Based on the few empirical studies published so far, it is expected that, for a given level of seasonality, increased levels of stochastic fluctuations in resource availability will be associated with increased lifespan, increased adult body size and increased generation time, as well as reduced litter size.
 It is also expected that lifespan, adult body size, litter size and generation time will be more sensitive to changes in the level of stochastic fluctuations in resource availability as the level of seasonality in resource availability increases [2-4].
 To test these predictions, a systematic literature search will first be performed using ISI Web of Knowledge.
 This survey will focus on mammals (due to the expected poor data availability on life history and phylogeny for other taxa) and gather population-level information on body size, litter size, generation time and lifespan.
 Resource availability dynamics will be indexed using the Normalised Difference Vegetation Index.
-Levels of seasonality and predictability n NDVI dynamics will be inferred using Colwell’s framework (as per [4]).
+Levels of seasonality and predictability in NDVI dynamics will be inferred using Colwell’s framework (as per [4]) and statistical decomposition of environmental variance into seasonal and stochastic components.

-WP3: Environmental fluctuations and life history evolution - experimental validation WP3 will experimentally test how environmental fluctuations drive adaptation in life history trait in the fruitfly Drosophila melanogaster.
+WP3: Environmental fluctuations and life history evolution - experimental validation.
+WP3 will experimentally test the predictions generated in WP1 by assessing how environmental fluctuations drive adaptation in life history traits in the fruitfly Drosophila melanogaster.
 We will use an experimental evolution approach that imposes different levels of stochasticity in resource availability for adults (ranging from purely seasonal variation to completely stochastic resource levels) as well as varying correlations between adult and larval resource availability.
-We will investigate life history evolution in response to the above treatments, focussing on daily fecundity, egg size, adult body size, development time and lifespan.
+We will investigate the evolutionary responses of replicated experimental populations to the above treatments, focussing on environment-dependent daily fecundity, egg size, adult body size, development time and lifespan.
 These life history traits are known to be highly associated with fitness in flies and are closely linked to the traits considered in WP1 and WP2.
 Data from experimental lines will be analysed to infer changes in the mean and variances of the different life-history traits, as well as their underlying genetics (heritabilities and genetic correlations, as well as the extent of parental effects).
 The results will be contrasted to the predictions of the models produced in WP1 as well as the large-scale associations observed in WP2.

 Research Plan & Project management